Römerberg (Frankfurt)

 Römerberg (also spelled as Roemerberg, lit.
 'Roman Mountain') is a public space in Frankfurt, Germany.
 It is located in front of the Römer building complex, seat of the Frankfurt city administration since the 15th century.
-As the site of numerous imperial coronations, trade fairs and Christmas markets, the square is the historic heart of the medieval Altstadt (old town) and today a popular tourist destination.
+As the site of numerous imperial coronations, trade fairs and Christmas markets, the square is the historic heart of the medieval Altstadt (old town) and a popular tourist destination.

 Paulsplatz, another historic square, is to the north.
 The Old St Nicholas Church and Historical Museum are to the south.
 Beyond that is the Mainkai, a promenade by the River Main.
 On the west side of the square is the reconstructed Römer medieval building.
 To the east is the Dom-Römer Project, and beyond that is Frankfurt Cathedral.

 Römerberg is a major location for the outdoor Frankfurt Christmas Market.

 It was the site of a Nazi book burning in 1933.